 We’ve been providing expert accountancy advice and helping contractors to focus on doing what they do best since 1992.

 Call us on:

 You should be cautious of companies who promote unrealistically high returns – all UK accountants are bound by the same government regulations and tax laws.
 Therefore, on the whole, providing they know what they are doing, your take-home pay from one firm to another should be roughly the same.

 Of course, it is best to seek an accountant with specialist knowledge and experience in supporting contractors Your local accountant may provide excellent advice to local shop owners, tradespeople and SME’s on industrial estates but contractors needs and ways of working are unique.
 It, therefore, makes sense to appoint a firm that specialises in the contractor market.

 Offshore tax scheme warning – Royal Court of Justice ruling

-If you have once used or are thinking of using an offshore tax scheme as a way of avoiding UK tax, read below.
+If you have once used or are thinking of using an offshore tax scheme as a way of avoiding UK tax, carry on reading.

-On Thursday 28 January at 9:30 am, the Royal Court of Justice ruled the retrospective effect of BN66 is not unlawful.
+On Thursday 28 January 2010, the Royal Court of Justice ruled the retrospective effect of BN66 is not unlawful.

 This means that HMRC can now go back in time and retrospectively apply a piece of tax legislation which will affect thousands of contractors who either once used or are still using an offshore scheme as a way to avoid paying UK taxes.